 Bangladesh’s outlook remains bright despite global uncertainty

-Despite global uncertainty, Bangladesh's outlook has remained bright and the economy is expected to grow steadily, said a top economist of HSBC.
+Despite global uncertainty, Bangladesh's outlook has remained bright and the economy is expected to grow steadily, said a top economist of the Hongkong and Shanghai Banking Corporation (HSBC).

-Frederic Neumann, chief economist for Asia of the multinational lender, made the comments while presenting the keynote at "HSBC Economic Outlook: A Perspective on Bangladesh" in the capital on May 12, according to a press release.
+Frederic Neumann, chief economist for Asia of the multinational lender, made the comments while presenting the keynote at "HSBC Economic Outlook: A Perspective on Bangladesh" at the Sheraton Dhaka in the capital's Banani on May 12, according to a press release.

 He presented the Global Economic Policy Uncertainty Index that graphically represented the global uncertainties over the years.
 The index peaking during the pandemic posed multifaceted challenges.